 The creative path of every musician is marked by a quest for a distinctive style, a style that reflects the player’s musical identity.
 All musicians strive to be unique, extraordinary, and original, and demand the same qualities from the musical instruments they play.
 The desire to be original was the driving force behind the creation of Furch Guitars.

 The Furch Guitars story began a long time before the company was officially established.
 In the 1970s, Frantisek Furch, a metalworker by day and a musician by night, faced the dilemma of complete unavailability of high-quality musical instruments in the then socialist Czechoslovakia.
 Because importing an instrument from overseas was too complicated and excessively costly, he resorted to his metalworking skills and used an old drum to make his first banjo.
-The response of other musicians to his first attempt was very favorable, and prompted a high number of Frantisek’s friends to commission a guitar from him.
+A few years later, Frantisek also made his first acoustic guitar, in the roundback style, with a spruce top plate from an old piano.
+The response of other musicians to his first guitar was very favorable, and prompted a high number of Frantisek’s friends to commission a guitar from him.
 Initially, Frantisek made several prototypes of roundback guitars, a type that was very popular and in high demand at that time, generating even more interest in his instruments.

 Even though the former communist regime prohibited any private entrepreneurial activity, Frantisek’s passion for musical innovations and high-quality manufacturing on the one hand, and musicians’ demand for custom instruments on the other, proved to be much stronger.
 In 1981, Frantisek defied the authorities and set up a one-man garage-based manufacture to produce musical instruments bearing the “F” trademark, which has adorned, with some modifications, the headstocks of Furch guitars to this day.